tfriesen/free-cloud-vpn/README.md

 ## Known issues

 * Pingtunnel works great, but not encrypted.
 And the 'password' is a 32-bit int that's sent in the clear.
 AND your cloud provider will probably send you nasty warnings about DoS'ing people
-* SSH keys on GCP are bugged.
-They're set almost properly.
-You'll have to login to the GCP console, edit the config, and then just save it without changing anything.
-Then they'll work right.
 * Can't ping the other side of the wireguard tunnel.
 Traffic fowards fine, once you get the routes set up.
 Probably just a firewall/NAT issue.
 Probably true of the other tunnels as well, currently untested.
 * Probably need to adjust the Oracle firewall some as well.